OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 The sample shows you how to build the following parts:

 - Client-side code that provides a task pane that loads in Microsoft Excel, Word, or PowerPoint.
 The client-side code calls the Office JS API `getAccessToken()` to get the SSO access token to call server-side REST APIs.
 - Server-side code that uses ASP.NET Core to provide a single REST API `/api/files`.
-The server-side code uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for all token handling, authentication, and authorization.
+The server-side code uses the [Microsoft Authentication Library for .NET (MSAL.NET)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for all token handling, authentication, and authorization.

 The sample uses SSO and the On-Behalf-Of (OBO) flow to obtain correct access tokens and call Microsoft Graph APIs.
 If you are unfamiliar with how this flow works, see [How SSO works at runtime](authorize-to-microsoft-graph.md#how-it-works-at-runtime) for more detail.